royveshovda/xgps/README.md

 ```

 ## Future development
+- Update to current version for all dependencies
 - Simulation reading from file

 ## Note
 This application was tested on a Raspberry Pi using the AdaFruit Ultimate GPS ([1](https://www.adafruit.com/products/746), [2](https://www.adafruit.com/products/2324)), which essentially uses the chip MTK3339.
 Guarantees for other systems and chips cannot be given.
 But please provide feedback if working or not on other systems/chips.